discrete-notes/discrete-notes.github.io/_posts/2022-10-19-mandatory attendance.md

 ![](../assets/wagon.png){: .center-image width="65%"}

-Before going further, let me answer the point of view that would be "yes, it is bad for the planet, but our job is important, others should make the effort, not us".
+Before going further, let me comment on the answer that would be "yes, it is bad for the planet, but our job is important, others should make the effort, not us".
-One could argue about how solid this opinion is, but I don't want to do that.
-I just want to make two points.
+One could argue about how solid this opinion is, but instead I'd like to make two points.
 First, not everybody in the community thinks the same way, and we should try to create space for these other people.
 Second, it is very improbable that in 20 years the conference system will still work as it does, so it is good to start changing some things now.